Teen testifies about boy’s death and firearms training at New Mexico compound

 ALBUQUERQUE, N.M.
 (AP) — With his hand placed on his son’s neck, Siraj Ibn Wahhaj recited verses of the Quran as part of a ritual meant to rid the toddler of evil spirits that Wahhaj and members of his extended family believed were causing the boy’s ailments.

 The ritual known as ruqyah had been done countless times on the boy.
 But this time was different.
 It ended with the child foaming from the mouth until he stopped breathing.
-He had gone without needed medication after being taken without his mother’s permission.

 There were no calls to 911 or attempts to rush him to the nearest hospital.
 Nor was he given any medication that December day in 2017 at a remote desert encampment in northern New Mexico.

-Details about the last moments of Abdul-Ghani Wahhaj’s life were laid out in testimony Wednesday in the case of the boy’s father and three other family members, including two of his aunts.
-They are facing kidnapping or terrorism charges, or both, that stem from an August 2018 raid in search of the 3-year-old boy at a squalid compound near the Colorado state line.
+Details about the last moments of Abdul-Ghani Wahhaj’s life were laid out in testimony Wednesday in a trial that centers on accusations of kidnapping and terrorism.
+The boy’s father and three other family members, including two of his aunts, were charged following an August 2018 raid of a squalid compound near the Colorado state line as authorities searched for the 3-year-old boy, who had been taken from Georgia without his mother’s permission.

-Authorities said they found the defendants living with 11 hungry children without running water at the encampment encircled by berms of tires with an adjacent shooting range where guns and ammunition were seized.
+The defendants were living with their 11 hungry children.
+There was no running water at the encampment, which was encircled by berms of tires with an adjacent shooting range where guns and ammunition were seized.

 Prosecutors presented evidence Wednesday that Siraj Ibn Wahhaj and his partner Jany Leveille, a Haitian national, took Abdul-Ghani to resettle in New Mexico, where they performed prayer rituals on the boy and the other children.
 Leveille was initially charged with kidnapping and terrorism-related charges, but she agreed to accept a reduced sentence on weapons charges.
 She has not appeared at the trial.